FISCO-BCOS/FISCO-BCOS-DOC/en/docs/tutorial/sdk_application.md

 |   |-- Table.bin
 |-- contracts # The source code file that stores Solidity contract.
 Copy the contract that needs to be compiled to this directory.
 |   |-- Asset.sol # A copied Asset.sol contract, depends on Table.sol
-|   |-- Table.sol # System CRUD contract interface file provided by default
+|   |-- Table.sol # The contract interface file that implements the CRUD operation
 |-- java  # Storing compiled package path and Java contract file
 |   |-- org
 |        |--fisco